aureliotobias/dust/README.md

 #### workshop_isee2019

-Includes the files used for the pre-conference workshop **Modelling dessert dust exposure events for epidemiological short-term health effects studies** at the **31st Annual Conference of the International Society for Environmental Epidemiology**, Utrecht, The Netherlands.
+Includes the files used for the pre-conference workshop **Modelling dessert dust exposure events for epidemiological short-term health effects studies** at the **<a href="https://isee2019.org" target="_blank">31st Annual Conference of the International Society for Environmental Epidemiology</a>**, 25-28 Aug 2019, Utrecht, The Netherlands.

 * The file **01.dust_models.R** run all the modelling approaches simultaneously for desert dust exposures using binary and continuous metric.
     * In **Line 29** the dataset name must be replaced by the **Users**.